 During our summer trip in Europe there were street performers entertaining the crowds at the bottom of the stairs as well as people walking around selling beer out of cartons.
 Crazy!

 Montmartre is a unique part of Paris to spend some time in, known for its artsy vibe.
 There are cafes to grab a bite to eat or drink, or sometimes you may be lucky enough to visit when the markets are on, with many Parisians selling their handmade wares, such as one of a kind artwork.
+With so much to see and do, it also makes for some pretty amazing photo opportunities!
+Check out these tips for the best Instagram spots in Montmartre.

 You can access Sacre-Coeur Basilica by either walking up the massive flight of stairs to the side.
 We did this the first time.
 A reasonable amount of fitness needed for that many stairs.
 Or you can travel up in the funicular to save your legs, at a cost.